-Catalyzing the Creation of Virginia’s Wildlife Corridor Policy: a Conversation with Misty Boos
+Catalyzing the Creation of Virginia’s Wildlife Corridor Policy: A Conversation With Misty Boos

 Five years ago, there was little discussion of wildlife crossings or corridors in the Virginia legislature.
 Today, offices in Richmond are alive with new ideas and creative approaches to implementing their now-formalized Wildlife Corridor Action Plan.
 What changed?